CoFH/cofh.github.io/docs/thermal-foundation/items/materials/elemental/blitz-powder/index.md

 **Blitz powder** is a material that is most commonly obtained from [blitz rods](/docs/thermal-foundation/items/materials/elemental/blitz-rod/).
-It is used to craft [aerotheum dust](/docs/thermal-foundation/items/materials/elemental/aerotheum-dust/).
+It is the air elemental version of [blaze powder](https://minecraft.gamepedia.com/Blaze_Powder), and is used to craft [aerotheum dust](/docs/thermal-foundation/items/materials/elemental/aerotheum-dust/).